yiheinchai/autoTypescript/README.md

-# autoTypeScript: Data-Driven Types IDE (Proof of Concept)
+# autoTypeScript: Data-Driven Types IDE
 ## Vision

 autoTypeScript is an experimental, in-browser JavaScript development environment that automatically derives type information from the *real data* your code processes at runtime.
 Instead of manual type declarations, it observes your code's behavior to infer types, aiming for a more natural and data-aware coding experience.